Wilson NXT Control 16 String

 Comments: I am playing with this string in a POG at 63lbs.
 It definitely tames the power beast that some multi

 filaments bring.
 I am not, nor ever have been a poly user, but I don't see a lot of extra spin potential.
-It's there, but not like some
+It's there, but not like

 other multi's can give you.
 It's crisp, not muted or particularly soft but it doesn't bother my arm either.
-For me, it's the best of a lot
+For me, it's the best

 of worlds.
 I can take full flat cuts at the ball and rarely blast long.
-It seems to be holding up well as far as durability (I don't hit a
+It seems to be holding up well as far as durability (I don't

 lot of topspin on every shot).
 Its somewhat comfortable but not like BiPhase or gut.
 It's a bit pricey but I needed a tame